-The registered office of the Responsible Entity is located at Level 5, 10-14 Spring Street Sydney NSW 2000.
+The registered office of the Responsible Entity is located at 16 Harwood Avenue Chatswood NSW 2067.

-The objective of the Scheme is to pool member's premiums in order to gain access to Life, Total and Permanent Disablement and Trauma Insurance at a reduced cost.
+The objective of the Scheme is to pool members' premiums in order to gain access to Life, Total and Permanent Disablement and Trauma Insurance features and benefits that may not be otherwise available to members directly and to provide these benefits at a competitive cost.

-The financial statements of Diversa Group Life Pool for the year ended 30 June 2018 were authorised for issue in accordance with a resolution of the board of directors on 21st September 2018.
+The financial statements of Diversa Group Life Pool for the year ended 30 June 2022 were authorised for issue in accordance with a resolution of the board of directors on 27 September 2022.